jkaiser87/devAP_histology/README.md

 ## Folder Setup

-This repository  uses Git Large File Storage (LFS) to manage large atlas files (e.g., .npy atlas files.
+This repository uses Git Large File Storage (LFS) to manage large atlas files (e.g., .npy atlas files).
+🔧 To install Git, go to: https://git-scm.com/downloads and download and install Git for Windows.
+During installation, keep most default settings.
+Make sure Git Bash and Git CMD options are enabled.
+🔧 You also need to install Git LSF: Go to: https://git-lfs.github.com/, click Download, then install Git LFS with the installer.

-Before cloning or pulling this repo, please run the following once:
+Before cloning or pulling this repo, please run the following once in your command prompt (Hit the Windows key, type cmd, and open the Command Prompt):
 ``` bash
 git lfs install
 ```

+This sets up Git LFS for your system.
+You only need to run this once.

-Then clone the repository to download files
+Now you can clone the repository that uses LFS to copy files into your path of choosing:

 ``` bash
 # Replace with your own path
 cd /path/to/your/folder